 Students from Tufts University and other universities across the country may spend from three months to more than a year apprenticing in labs.
 Student fellowships are available from Tufts University and from Research to Prevent Blindness and Fight for Sight.

-Student fellowship applications should be made by contacting the individual faculty members.
+Student fellowship applications should be made by contacting the individual faculty members in their area of interest.

 Further information on all research fellowship programs can be obtained by contacting: